YasserREED/YasserREED/README.md

 - 👋 Hi, I’m @YasserREED
-- 👀 I’m interested in Penetration testing and network engineer at Mobily
+- 👀 I’m interested in Penetration testing and network engineering
 - 🌱 I’m currently learning OSCP
 - 💞️ I’m looking to collaborate on Security Company
 - 📫 How to reach me yasserreed0@gmail.com